Bicycle Safety & Laws

 Youth Bicycle Education and Safety Training (BEST) Program – Bike Utah

-The Youth BEST is a 5-hour, on-bike program that teaches students how to safely and confidently get around by bicycle.
-The program is administered at schools and is targeted students in the 5th to 7th grade range.
-The course takes place for one-hour over the course of five consecutive days.
+Youth BEST is a 5-hour, on-bike program that teaches students how to safely and confidently get around by bicycle.
+The program is administered at schools and is targeted students in the 5th to the 7th-grade range.
+The course takes place for one hour over the course of five consecutive days.
 Click here for more information.

 Utah Cycling Laws